-“A Discourse on the Nature of Causality, with Air-planes”
+Biographical Notes to “A Discourse on the Nature of Causality, With Air-Planes” by Benjamin Rosenbaum

 Two great blond barbarians bearing the livery of Outermost Thule (an elephant astride an iceberg and a volcano) stood in the hallway outside, armed with sabres and needlethrowers.
 Politely they asked if they might frisk me, then allowed me in.
 They ignored the short dagger at my belt — presumably accounting their liege’s skill at arms more than sufficient to equal mine.